JosephBerm/Portfolio/md/latestTasks.md

 # Hero Section

 [.]
 Last thing I did was try to adjust the widths of the inner section containers.
 For some reasont he hero container is going out of the viewport.
 There is padding on the `main` element but why is this happening?

+[!]
+I LEFT OFF ON LINE 15 IN HEROSECTION.CSS